 Track 2: Professional Development and Mathematics Focus (18 credits)

-Students who already have a teaching license may choose the remaining courses in consultation with the Chair of the Mathematics Department.
+Students who already have a teaching license may choose the remaining courses in consultation with the Director of Graduate Programs in Mathematics.
 All elective courses must be at the graduate level, and students are expected to complete at least 50% of the available elective hours in Mathematics, and the remaining courses in Education.

 Sample Degree Plan